 If you access flexible benefits, you will be provided with a flexible access statement; you should provide your LGPS pension fund with a copy of this statement.
+You should also provide a copy to any other pension schemes you’re still paying into (and any new scheme you join).

 Flexible access means: